luk3yx/minetest-flow/README.md

  - Automatic layouting using `HBox` and `VBox` containers
  - Some elements have an automatic size.
  - The size of elements can optionally expand to fit larger spaces
+ - Elements which get their size based on their label length automatically become larger/smaller to fit long translations[^label-size].

+[^label-size]: This isn't perfect, the actual size of labels depends on the client's font, DPI, window size, and formspec-related scaling settings.

 #### Other features